Zendevve/ADB-Binder/README.md

 - 🪄 **Smart Features**: Auto-fill metadata from online sources, smart artwork detection.
 - 🎨 **Modern UI**: A beautiful, dark-mode interface designed for ease of use.

+> 🚧 **Coming Soon**: Format Converter, Audio Enhancements, Chapter Editor, and more!

 ## 🚀 How to Use

 1.  **Import Files**: Drag and drop your audio files into the window.